Integrated Physical and Sensory Service

 The Teaching Assistants also have a wide range of experience and skills gained within a range of educational settings.

-The staff consists of: 3 Qualified Teachers of the Deaf (One of whom is Resource Base Head)
+The staff consists of: 3 Qualified Teachers of the Deaf (One of whom is a Resource Base Leader)

 6 Teaching Assistants (1 Deaf, 5 Hearing)